|Values are valid only on day of printing.|

-An aid in diagnosing enterovirus infections
+Aids in diagnosing enterovirus infections

 Enteroviruses are positive-sense RNA viruses in the Picornaviridae family.
-These viruses were initially classified by serotype as polioviruses (3 types), echoviruses (31 types, including types 22 and 23 which are now classified as parechoviruses), coxsackievirus A (23 types) and coxsackievirus B (6 types).
-However, genomic studies have demonstrated that there is significant overlap in the biological characteristics of different serotypes and more recently isolated enteroviruses are now named with consecutive numbers (eg, EV68, EV69).
+These viruses were initially classified by serotype as polioviruses (3 types), echoviruses (31 types, including types 22 and 23, which are now classified as parechoviruses), coxsackievirus A (23 types), and coxsackievirus B (6 types).
+However, genomic studies have demonstrated that there is significant overlap in the biological characteristics of different serotypes and, more recently, isolated enteroviruses are now named with consecutive numbers (eg, EV68, EV69).

 The normal site of enterovirus replication is the gastrointestinal tract where the infection is typically subclinical.
 However, in a proportion of cases, the virus spreads to other organs, causing systemic manifestations, including mild respiratory disease (eg, common cold); conjunctivitis; hand, foot, and mouth disease; aseptic meningitis; myocarditis; and acute flaccid paralysis.
 Collectively, enteroviruses are the most common cause of upper respiratory tract disease in children.
 In addition, the enteroviruses are the most common cause of central nervous system (CNS) disease; they account for almost all viruses recovered in culture from spinal fluid.
 Differentiation of enteroviruses from other viruses and bacteria that cause CNS disease is important for the appropriate medical management of these patients.

 Traditional cell culture methods require 6 days, on average, for enterovirus detection.
 In comparison, real-time PCR allows same-day detection.
 Detection of enterovirus nucleic acid by PCR is also the most sensitive diagnostic method for the diagnosis of CNS infection caused by these viruses.

 A positive result indicates the presence of enterovirus RNA in the specimen.